 - SEP IRA

-The only retirement account you cannot rollover to a solo 401k is a Roth IRA.
+❌ The only retirement account you cannot rollover to a Solo 401k is a Roth IRA.

-Finally, you’re now ready to start making investments through your solo 401k.
-With a solo 401k, you can invest in any asset class you want, minus a few exceptions.
-The IRS does not specify which investments are allowed, but they do have a short list of prohibited investments.
+These plans allow you to invest in any asset class you want, with only a few IRS restrictions The IRS does not specify which investments are allowed, but they do have a short list of prohibited investments.
+These include:

-Here are some common investments made through a solo 401k:
+Here are some common investments made through a Solo 401k:

 - Individual stocks of companies